In May of 2017, my mom went to her doctor with a headache and was diagnosed with 6 brain aneurisms.

 It wasn't as easy as I thought, and I questioned whether it could be done.
 But once I found a family-owned mill that responsibly produced specialty fabrics In California, I knew it was game on.
 Soon after, I discovered our manufacturing facility—a subway ride from our office and, coincidentally, one of the most advanced sustainably operated facilities in the entire country, right here in Brooklyn NY.

-Using sustainable materials and non-toxic dyes, I was able to create something soft, simple, and spectacular in its subtlety.
+Using sustainable materials and low impact dyes, I was able to create something soft, simple, and spectacular in its subtlety.
 A new fabric that never pills, fades, sheds or shrinks and truly filled a void in the market.

 With our signature fabric perfected, it was time to make sure the cut was flawless.